Margaret Byrd Rawson: Career

-In 1929, Rawson and her husband were among a group of parents who established a new private school in Moylau, Pennsylvania (near Philadelphia), called the School in Rose Valley.
+In 1929, Rawson and her husband were among a group of parents who established a new private school in Moylan, Pennsylvania (near Philadelphia), called the School in Rose Valley.
 She was a librarian, psychologist and teacher there until 1947, and through her work there became interested in dyslexia.
 While struggling to teach an otherwise-strong elementary school student to read in 1935, Rawson discovered Samuel T. Orton's pioneering neurological work on dyslexia.
 The child was sent for testing with Orton, and returned with both a diagnosis and instructions (later called the Orton-Gilligham method) on helping him through his difficulties learning to read.
 Following the prescribed method, the student was soon reading at grade level and Rawson had found her calling.
 She became a pioneering expert in dyslexia, eventually writing nine books, and quickly beginning one of the longest studies ever conducted of language disorders, following 56 boys from the School in Rose Valley for more than 50 years.
 At the time of her death, she was still in touch with many of them, by then in their 70s and most having had found professional success.

 From 1947 to 1964, Rawson was assistant professor of sociology at Hood College in Frederick, Maryland, where she developed a seminar on the diagnosis and pedagogical strategies for dealing with dyslexia.
 From 1950 to 1957 she also worked as a psychologist for the Frederick County Health Department, and continued to tutor students as well.

 Rawson cofounded and served as president of the Orton Dyslexia Society, which became the International Dyslexia Association, based in Towson, Maryland.
 She was the longtime editor of The Bulletin of the Orton Society (later called Annals of Dyslexia.)
 In 1973 she helped establish Baltimore's first for dyslexic children, the Jemicy School.
 She was President of the Council for Literacy and a member of the Presidents' Commission on Public Health in the 1970s.
 She was also a member of the Maryland Governor's Commission on Dyslexia.

-Many of the field's foundational guidance is attributable to Rawson including, “Teach the language as it is to the child as he is” (rather than imposing methods without considering on the individual student), as well as the principle that teaching should be "rigorous, not rigid", and “structured, sequential, cumulative, thorough, and multisensory", more importantly than whether or not it hewed precisely to the Orton-Gillingham method.
+Many of the field's foundational guidance is attributable to Rawson including, "Teach the language as it is to the child as he is" (rather than imposing methods without considering on the individual student), as well as the principle that teaching should be "rigorous, not rigid", and "structured, sequential, cumulative, thorough, and multisensory", more importantly than whether or not it hewed precisely to the Orton-Gillingham method.